NilssonOpel/SIMuR/README.md

 - Test for BitBucket by calling
 > vcget.cmd git https://bitbucket.org/bitbucket/cloudide.git codio.json ac9aa7f4dc

-You should get the content of success2.c, and you will have a clone of the git repo in the folder given by SIMUR_REPO_CACHE (or C:\simur_repo if you did not set it)
+You should see the content of the file in question (README.md, success2.c or codio.json), and you will get a clone of the git repo in the folder given by SIMUR_REPO_CACHE (or C:\simur_repo if you did not set it)

 - Test for Subversion:
 > vcget.cmd svn https://svn.riouxsvn.com/svncat_test1/trunk main.c 6